maheini/FreeStyle-Libre-3-patch/README.md

 This repo should be used to exchange informations about Libre 3.
 Possible goals are the decryption and the creation of an interface for Xdrip.

 ## Current state
 Start phase.
-The apk file if avilable for download [here](https://apkpure.com/de/search?q=libre+3) in most languages.
+The apk file if available for download [here](https://apkpure.com/de/search?q=libre+3) in most languages.
 There seems to be a second development ongoing here: https://github.com/gui-dos/DiaBLE/

 ## Todo
 1. Extract all data in a useful format